FreaKzero/nms-companion/README.md

     - In Singleplayer automatically parses your position to the correct glyph Portalcode and fills out the correct galaxy
 - **Missions Dashboard**: View the current status of your settlements and frigate missions.
 - **Manual Timers**: Set Manual Timers for Eggs or other things
+- **Legendary Fish Tracker**: Todo/Tracklist for your Legendary Fishes, information about prices and biomes from [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3331441951) and [nomansskyresources](https://www.nomansskyresources.com/)
 - **NMS Coordinates Feed**: RSS Feedreader for the [NMSCoordinateExchange](https://www.reddit.com/r/NMSCoordinateExchange/) Reddit

 ![Screenshot of No Man's Sky Companion](screenshots/2.PNG)